Hello and welcome.

 They called those bad smells, miasma.

-Most people in the world in the Eighteen Hundreds believed that the miasma caused epidemic diseases, like cholera.
+Most people in the world in the 1800s believed that the miasma caused epidemic diseases, like cholera.

 Ridicule and scorn met those who were bold enough to assert that the cause of cholera could be invisible particles in the water.